 Although theft on sleeper trains certainly isn’t as bad an issue as on the overnight buses in Thailand, you should still avoid falling asleep with a smartphone in your lap.
 Don't leave your phone on the seat when walking around.

 Food and Drinks on Trains

-Prepare for a long journey by purchasing your own snacks, fruit, and water before you board the train.
+Do as locals usually do: Prepare for a long journey by purchasing your own snacks and bottled water before you board the train.

-- Enclosed, air-conditioned cars can get quite chilly; have a fleece or blanket handy to use.
+- Cars that are sealed and air conditioned can get very chilly.
+Keep a fleece or blanket handy to use.